Council funds many services and facilities through rates payments. These services include:

 - in July – for the six month period from 1 July to 31 December.

 Additional rate notices may also be issued when there have been adjustments to the rates and charges levied in January or July.

-A summary of council's differential general rates categories is in the rating category statement.
+A summary of council's differential general rates categories is in the revenue statement (Section 3.2.1(i)).

 If you believe your general rate category is incorrect you can object.
 The only ground for objection is that you believe your property should be in another category.

 If you lodge an objection the rates and charges must still be paid by the due date.
 If the category is changed because of the objection, council will adjust the rates and advise you in writing.